Build a real-time dashboard

 Add SWR to your Next.js app

-You're going to use SWR to handle the endpoint data and refresh it every 5 seconds.
+You're going to use SWR to handle the API Endpoint data and refresh it every 5 seconds.
 SWR is a great React library to avoid dealing with data caching and revalidating complexity on your own.
 Plus, you can define what refresh policy you want to follow.
 Take a look to its docs to know different revalidation strategies.

 Install SWR